Fast Generation of Pipek-Mezey Wannier Functions via the Co-Iterative Augmented Hessian Method: Theory

 \subsection{Optimization of PMWFs using the co-iterative augmented Hessian (CIAH) method}

 In this work, we determine the unitary rotations that transform the initial Bloch orbitals into the final PMWFs in \cref{eq:w_Ri_from_Uk} using the second-order co-iterative augmented Hessian (CIAH) algorithm~\cite{Sun16arXiv}.
-CIAH is a modified trust-region Newton method~\cite{Hoyvik12JCTC} that has been successfully applied to orbital localization in molecules~\cite{Sun16arXiv,Sun17CPL} and in periodic solids with $\Gamma$-point Brillouin zone sampling~\cite{Ye23arXiv,Ye24FD,Ye24JCTC,Song25arXiv}.
+CIAH is a modified trust-region Newton method~\cite{Hoyvik12JCTC} that has been successfully applied to orbital localization in molecules~\cite{Sun16arXiv,Sun17CPL} and in periodic solids with $\Gamma$-point Brillouin-zone sampling~\cite{Ye23arXiv,Ye24FD,Ye24JCTC,Song25arXiv}.
 Near a local minimum, CIAH exhibits quadratic convergence while maintaining sufficient descent away from convergence~\cite{Sun16arXiv}.
-In this section, we extend the molecular and $\Gamma$-point formulations of CIAH to general Bloch orbitals; we refer to this generalization as $k$-CIAH.
+In this section, we extend the molecular and $\Gamma$-point formulations of \myred{the PM localization problem} to general Bloch orbitals and \myred{solve the resulting optimization problem using CIAH}; we refer to this application as $k$-CIAH. \myred{Thus, the term $k$-CIAH$,$ as used in this work, denotes the application of the generic CIAH optimizer to a PM objective function formulated for orbitals with $k$-point symmetry, rather than a modification of the underlying CIAH algorithm itself.}

 Starting from an initial guess $\{U_{\bm{k}}^{(0)}\}$ (see \cref{subsec:init_guess}), $k$-CIAH updates the $k$-space unitary rotations directly at each iteration,

 where the step in generator space $\{\kappa_{\bm{k}}^{(n+1)}\}$ is obtained by solving an augmented Hessian eigenvalue problem with the Davidson algorithm~\cite{Davidson75JCP},